 The audit programme described above helps us understand in more detail what is going well and where there may be more work needed to help a supplier improve.

-We will continually review our protocol to ensure that it remains current and aligned to our Supplier Expectations.
+We continually review our protocols to ensure they remain current and aligned to our Supplier Expectations.